العربية 中文 русский Français

 The subject investigates three major areas of modern data management systems: data modelling, data processing, and data security.
 The goal of the subject is to learn the fundamental concepts in data management including conceptual modelling, the relational data model, processing of relational data with Structured Query Language (SQL), enforcing the concepts of data confidentiality, integrity, and availability data management systems.
 The subject develops the skills in the design, implementation, processing, and security of data management systems.
 The subject covers the following topics in data security: discretionary access control, user management, enforcing data security and integrity.
 The subject also explains the important ethical issues associated with responsible disclosure, responsibility, liability, security weaknesses, and privacy in data management systems.

-This subject investigates different categories of big data in business and the use of visual analytics techniques to study and analyse big data related to business activities of business organisations.
+This subject further investigates different categories of big data in business and the use of visual analytics techniques to study and analyse big data related to business activities of business organisations.
 The goal is to derive and translate hidden information in the big data into useful business information that can help to improve various aspects of a business.
-Students develop their knowledge on big data and the technologies (like Hadoop and NoSQL) involved as well as skills of data visualization for descriptive and diagnostic analyses using static and interactive visualization techniques and dashboards.
-This is aided through the use of appropriate tools and software like SAS Viya and Python.
-In addition, text mining and Natural Language Processing (NLP) is also introduced as a tool to analyse unstructured big data.
-Students will be introduced to different business problems throughout the course to be able to illustrate and interpret different aspects of big data visual analytics.
+Students develop their knowledge and skills of data visualisation techniques through the use of appropriate tool and software.
+Different business problems are used throughout the course to illustrate different aspects of big data visual analytics.
+Understanding and interpreting these visual analytics outcomes is the focus of this course.

 The societies and places in which we live are very complex, and the interactions of individuals, as well as social institutions, have a direct impact on the life path we take.
 This course provides an engaging and accessible introduction to urban sociology and the study of cities, with particular focus on the experience of the UAE and Dubai.
 We’ll examine a number of substantive urban topics, including but not limited to the growth of cities and urban spaces in the UAE, sustainable development and practices, and the ‘built’ environment.